 In the early years, I desperately wanted to be part of the National Team program.
 For years, I would point out my results especially when I beat the members of the USAT teams I was trying to get on.
 Even after a few decent results, I had to go back and continually prove myself again.
 I finally got a break when I won Elite Nationals in 2009 and got on the National Team.

 I relentlessly worked my way up the ladder.
 Competing in ITU World Cups and the ITU World Triathlon Series from 2009 to 2013.
 Five world cup medals and multiple top 10 and two top 5 finishes in the WTS series with my highest world ranking of 12th at the end of the 2010 season

 After being the USA London Olympic Team Alternate in 2012, I shifted into long course and Ironman triathlons midway through 2013.

 Years in Triathlon: First race in 2003, Pro since 2006

 Hometown: Virginia Beach, VA

-Favorite Race: Escape from Alcatraz
+Favorite Race: Escape from Alcatraz or anything hot.